Bigerthan/Fast-Minesweeper-Bot-Python-Playwright/Explanation.md

 - ( True / False ; Default = True )
 - This parameter only makes a difference when 'Will Reset On Win' is "True".
 - If you leave this parameter as "True", the bot will automaticly open the first cell/box when "Will Reset On Win" restarts the game; else if you make this parameter "False", it won't open the first cell.

+# More Explanation
+## Chance Calculator's Cumulative Probability:
+If you look at the statistics of survival chances on death and win, you'll see that the average survival chance on win is actually lower than on death.
+And it looks a bit strange.
+The reason for this is:

+In order for the bot to win the game, it has to survive all the luck-based situations.
+Since there are many of them, the cumulative survival chance gets lower and lower.
+However, the survival chance on death is different.
+For example, in a 50/50 situation, if the bot picks the bomb cell/box to open and dies, the survival chance would be 50%.
+But if the bot picks the safe cell/box to open, it can find itself with another 50/50 situation and if it dies there, the survival chance would be 25%.
+So, when the bot dies early, it doesn't face all the possible risks, which makes its recorded survival chance higher than a full winning run.

+## Integer Score Recording:
+If you look at the win time (score) on win, all the scores integer because I'm getting those scores from the page and the page doesn't support float.
+It makes calculating the scores less accurate.
+For example if the bot won the game in between 1.1 and 1.9 seconds the score would be 2.